Ancient Rome walking tour

 Circus of Nero

 In the first century AD, the site of St. Peter’s Basilica hosted the Circus of Nero and a cemetery.
 According to earliest history, St. Peter was put to death in the Circus and his remains were buried just outside.
 Many people remembered and visited his grave considering that he is one of the most important figures in the Roman Catholic Church.
-In the year 324, this prompted then Emperor Constantine to begin the construction on a great basilica over the tomb.
+In the year 324, this prompted Emperor Constantine to begin the construction on a great basilica over the tomb.
 The shrine of St. Peter is still the central focus of the church today.

 The original St. Peters Basilica

-After eleven hundred years, the original St. Peter’s church was neglected and already in poor condition.
-There are several attempts to restore it but to no avail.
+After 1100 years, the original St. Peter’s church was neglected and already in poor condition.
+There were several attempts to restore it but to no avail.
 In 1506, it was decided that the old basilica could no longer be saved.
 It was demolished to make way for a new St. Peter’s Basilica.The construction of the new St. Peter’s Basilica began on that same year with the chosen design of Donato Bramante.
 Bramante did not go yet beyond the four central pillars and arches of the cathedral and he died.
 Raphael took over his place.
 He had other ideas of the church and decided to work on his plans.

 After Raphael, Antonio del Sangallo took care of the construction of the church.
-Even though he followed Raphael’s design, he wanted to take part on its edifice that he decided to break the church down and rebuild it.
+Even though he followed Raphael’s design, he wanted to take part on its edifice and he decided to break the church down and rebuild it.

 Inside St Peter’s Basilica